ADAS Part 1:

 Limited time offer

-Combine with a concurrent Part 2 for a total of $12,000, instead of $14,000.
+Combine with a concurrent Part 2 for $14,000.
 Fill in the form and we’ll get back to you with all the details.

 Your diving certification begins here.

 This entry-level commercial diving qualification allows you to undertake commercial scuba diving operations to a maximum of 30 metres.

 This diving course takes 4 weeks and runs directly before Part 2, so you can complete the combined course if you wish.

 - Nil visibility diving.

 - Be at least 18 years of age

 - Hold a recreational dive ticket (e.g. PADI)

 - Have evidence of 10 dives, minimum of 5 hours (post recreational training)

 - Hold a first aid qualification – from St Johns, Red Cross, etc. including Oxygen provision (or Advanced Resuscitation)